Pranjal-Soni/Pranjal-Soni/README.md

 #### Experience
 * Jr. Data Scientist (August 2021 - Present)
   * Worked on digital signals, filtering, analyzing, and preparing the data.
 Applied various statistical methods to generate insights and model the signals
-  * Explicitly worked with python libraries like Pandas, Matplotlib, NumPy etc., to prepare, generate reports, and build dashboards using power bi to deliver business insights of the data
+  * Explicitly worked with python libraries like Pandas, Matplotlib, NumPy etc., to prepare, generate reports, and build dashboards using PowerBI to deliver business insights of the data
   * Setup PostgreSQL database on the server, create pipelines for automation to dump the data, and performed data collection

 * Data Science Intern (6 months)